Mec-iS/staticwebpage/posts/002_early_october_improvements.md

 ## Magnification Over Normalization: Scale-Invariant Spectral Analysis

 One of the most significant discoveries in `ArrowSpace` development challenges conventional wisdom about data preprocessing.
 Traditional approaches normalize feature vectors before graph construction, but this can inadvertently discard critical magnitude information that spectral methods require.
-In particular this appears when text embeddings are involved, if embeddings values have higher precision requirements, with elements in the same interval less than `1e-6` spectral signal is less relavant and results are equivalent to cosine similarity for the top 10-k.
-Still, this does not exclude improvements on the tail results where spectral indexing finds better quality results than cosine similarity; enabling data discovery.
+In particular this appears when text embeddings are involved, if embeddings values have higher precision requirements, with elements in the same interval with distance less than `1e-6`, spectral signal becomes less relavant and results falls back to cosine similarity.
+Still, this does not exclude improvements on the tail results where spectral indexing finds better quality results than cosine similarity, enabling data discovery.

 ### The Insight